asger-finding/tanktroubleaddons/README.md

 ## Minimum browser version

 TankTroubleAddons compiles to ES2020 spec.
-The minimum browser version required to run this addons must be a ECMAScript 2020 release.
+The minimum browser version required to run this addons must support the ECMAScript 2020 specifications.
 See the table below for safe minimum requirements.

 | **Browser** | **Minimum** |